AndreaPasqualini/Google-CSE-Python-wrapper/readme.md

 Obviously, the package `google-api-python-client` is a hard dependency of my code.

 Please note, I did not specifically aim at computational efficiency when I coded this thing.
-Then, there is space for performance improvement.
+Therefore, there is space for performance improvement.

 ## Usage

+_[Coming soon]_